RalfZ1981/go-ase/README.md

 The headers are provided at `cgo/includes`.

+As the package uses cgo we also need the GNU Compiler Collection (gcc) in place.

 ## Download and Usage

 The packages in this repo can be `go get` and imported as usual.